-Our Project provided financial support to ASCs in the de-occupied territories of Kyiv, Zhytomyr, Sumy, and Chernihiv regions.
+Our Project provided crisis support to ASCs in the de-occupied territories of Kyiv, Zhytomyr, Sumy, and Chernihiv regions.
 The IT-equipment for services provision has been delivered to 13 liberated hromadas.

 We take great effort in rendering expert aid in relation to IDPs (internally displaced persons) and explaining the mode of servicing during martial law.

 Currently, almost all the Project activities have been adapted and resumed.
 Now we also have a new experience of work in wartime which would be useful for local self-government bodies (e.g., analysis of legislation changes in administrative service provision, recommendations on the current work and development of ASCs, mutual aid of communities at the LSB level with the example of transferring a mobile ASC from Slavuta to Borodianka communities, etc.).
 In addition, a trial period of a new activity aimed at improving the performance of starostas is in progress.

 Vasyl Sydor, Head of Slavuta community, Heorhiy Yerko, acting Head of Borodianka hromada, and Petro Makarenko, expert at PROSTO, during the handover of the mobile ASC in Borodyanka.
 July 2022